manyy/CoastCams/README.md

 1. Open S01_AnalysisTimestackImages
 2. Add all paths to your MATLAB workspace in section B;
 4. Select the timestack images in section C;
-5. Add your specific parameters for image processing in section D ⋅⋅⋅ D1:
+5. Add your specific parameters for image processing in section D:
+   * D1:
-⋅⋅⋅ dt = Frequency acquisition of the camera e.g., freq = 2 (2 images per second);
+   * dt = Frequency acquisition of the camera e.g., freq = 2 (2 images per second);
-⋅⋅⋅ H_camera = Camera height above MSL im metre;
+   * H_camera = Camera height above MSL im metre;
-⋅⋅⋅ res = Size of each pixel on timestack image in metre;
+   * res = Size of each pixel on timestack image in metre;
-⋅⋅⋅ rotation = Waves in the timestack image should come from top-left corner - rotate the timestack image accordingly
+   * rotation = Waves in the timestack image should come from top-left corner - rotate the timestack image accordingly